- Chart

 Disclaimers:

-The data and analysis provided are for informational purposes only and should not be considered investment advice.
-Investment decisions should be based on individual financial circumstances and risk tolerance.
+The information provided is for informational purposes only and should not be construed as investment advice.
 Past performance is not indicative of future results.
+Consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.